 Since completing his studies in printmaking at the Victorian College of the Arts and Glasgow School of Art, and Advanced Figure Drawing at RMIT, Kowarsky has travelled extensively in South Asia, Europe and the Middle East, where he regularly exhibits.

-Kowarsky is the recipient of numerous prizes and awards including Toyota Community Spirit Artist Travel Award, APW Collie Print Trust Scholarship, Arts Victoria New Works Grant and Australia Council Asia-Australia Creative Partnerships Grant.
-He has worked as a scientific, courtroom, and archaeological illustrator, including assisting on a dig for the Dakhleh Oasis Project Egypt in 2002.
+Kowarsky is the recipient of numerous prizes and awards including the Toyota Community Spirit Artist Travel Award, Australian Print Workshop Collie Print Trust Emerging Victorian Printmakers Scholarship, Creative Victoria New Works Grant and an Australia Council Asia-Australia Creative Partnerships Grant.
+He is represented in a number of public and private collections in Australia and internationally.

 Kowarsky recently completed a printmaking residency in Tianjin, China with fellow printmaker Hyun Ju Kim.